 What do you think of the motor on this model, do you think it can handle the tasks you’ve got planned?

 As I stated when discussing the Erie Tools mini metal lathe, it’s about finding the right lathe for your needs, with the main consideration being your budget.

-Fortunately, BestEquip have all bases covered – with four mini metal lathes available within the one series.
+Fortunately, BestEquip has all bases covered – with four mini metal lathes available within the one series.
 These four lathes range from inexpensive to premium, and this particular model is one of the more cost-effective models out of the bunch.

-This doesn’t mean that it’s not as high quality than its’ siblings, however, as there is a lot to like with this mini-metal lathe – which can be used for many tasks, such as processing of sample and mini precision parts and modeling projects, to name some examples.
+This doesn’t mean that it’s not as high quality as its’ siblings, however, as there is a lot to like with this mini-metal lathe – which can be used for many tasks, such as processing of sample and mini precision parts and modeling projects, to name some examples.

 What else is there to like?
 Keep reading and see for yourself: